 Once assessments and observations are carried out, findings are shared with parents and relevant staff and interventions to address the concerns are jointly planned.
 These interventions are documented in an Individual Learning Plan (ILP).
 The plans are reviewed regularly to ensure progress is being made.
+This stage is known as SEN Support.

-Stage 1 is characterised by interventions that are different from or additional to the differentiated class curriculum.
-Stage 1 intervention can be triggered through concern, supplemented by evidence that despite receiving differentiated teaching, the child makes little or no progress.
+SEN Support is characterised by interventions that are different from or additional to the differentiated class curriculum.
+SEN Support interventions can be triggered through concern, supplemented by evidence that despite receiving differentiated teaching, the child makes little or no progress.
 If an individual programme of work is required, which is above and beyond the usual class differentiation, parents will be kept informed.